 Currently, there are several modes of transportation including walking, bicycling, rolling, buses, cars, motorcycles, and freight trucks, along Highway (Hwy) 210.
 The Minnesota Department of Transportation (MnDOT), through meaningful public engagement, identified much-needed safety improvements both for motorists and non-motorists as the primary purpose of the Project.
-The Project implements Complete Streets Approach to fulfill the needs of this diverse set of users, including the underserved rural community located in the Areas of Persistent Poverty (APP) designated census tracts 9512 and 9511.
+The Project implements Complete Streets Approach to fulfill the needs of this diverse set of users, including the disadvantaged rural community located in the Areas of Persistent Poverty (APP) and/or Historically Disadvantaged Communities (HDC) designated census tracts 9510, 9511, and 9512.